Custom Installation and Uninstallation of Components

 Dr.Web Updater,

-Suite for checking the access to websites using a proxy server via the ICAP protocol (without the anti-virus traffic scanning)
+Set for checking access to websites using a proxy server via the ICAP (without scanning traffic for threats)

 drweb-icapd